NicolasSanchez95/stat-215a/README.md

 github_name = "janesmith"
 ```

-Now you're ready to push to your remote repository for the first time:

-1. Check git status `git status`.
+1. In your terminal while you are in the `stat-215-a` repository directory, check git status `git status`.
 You should see a bunch of text including `modified:   info.txt`.

-1. Add the files (`git add info.txt`; feel free to also add the `.gitignore` with `git add .gitignore`) and commit (`git commit -m “Updated info.txt with my own information”`).
+1. Add the file (`git add info.txt`) and commit (`git commit -m “Updated info.txt with my own information”`).

 1. Push your changes to your copy of the remote repository (`git push` or sometimes `git push remote origin`)

-1. Check that info.txt has been updated in your remote github repository by navigating to https://github.com/USERNAME/stat-215-a (change USERNAME to your username)
+1. Check that info.txt has been updated in your remote github repository by navigating to https://github.com/YOURUSERNAME/stat-215-a (change YOURUSERNAME to your username).

 ## Submitting your projects